What Is Dementia? Symptoms, Types, and Diagnosis

 - Lewy body dementia, a form of dementia caused by abnormal deposits of the protein alpha-synuclein, called Lewy bodies.

 - Vascular dementia, a form of dementia caused by conditions that damage blood vessels in the brain or interrupt the flow of blood and oxygen to the brain.

 - Mixed dementia, a combination of two or more types of dementia.
 For example, through autopsy studies involving older adults who had dementia, researchers have identified that many people had a combination of brain changes associated with different forms of dementia.

 Scientists are investigating how the underlying disease processes in different forms of dementia start and influence each other.
 They also continue to explore the variety of disorders and disease processes that contribute to dementia.
-For example, based on autopsy studies, researchers recently characterized another form of dementia, known as LATE.
-Further knowledge gains in the underlying causes of dementia will help researchers better understand these conditions and develop more personalized prevention and treatment strategies.
+For example, based on autopsy studies, researchers recently characterized another form of dementia known as LATE.
+Further knowledge gains in the underlying causes of dementia will help researchers better understand these conditions and develop more personalized prevention, treatment, and care strategies.

 Learn more about how researchers are using neuropathology to address questions and complexities of dementia diseases in Inside the Brain: The Role of Neuropathology in Alzheimer’s Disease Research.

-Many other conditions can also cause dementia or dementia-like symptoms.
-These include:
+Other conditions that cause dementia or dementia-like symptoms include:

 - Creutzfeldt-Jakob disease, a rare brain disorder

 - Huntington's disease, an inherited, progressive brain disease